jameson68/cse15l-lab-reports/lab2.md

 2. The second test didn't run into a failure.
 * The bug, as the before-and-after code change required to fix it:

-1. The before code as shown below:
+1.The before code as shown below:
 ```
 #code block
  static void reverseInPlace(int[] arr) {